tomohung/tomohung.github.io.octopress/source/_posts/2015-01-30-tealeaf-course2-lesson1-quiz.markdown

   There is a join table between two relational tables, and it needs these two tables row data primary key to be its foreign key.
 For example, there is a join table called post_categories, and it stores two foriegn key named: post_id and category_id.

+> On the database level of a M:M association, we use a join table to support it.
+Both of the primary models will each have a 1:M association with the join table.
+> By using the has_many :through technique, we are able to create an indirect M:M association with the two primary models.

 ##14.
 What are the two ways to support a M:M association at the ActiveRecord model level?
 Pros and cons of each approach?

   - has_and_belongs_to_many